Fly Light In Fashion Demand Forecasting | Learn From Nature

 When the birds flap their wings, they create an upwash and downwash of air vortex.

-As the birds flap, they make use of the up-lift created by the previous bird and this makes each follow the other.
+As the birds’ flap, they make use of the up-lift created by the previous bird and this makes each follow the other.
 This reduces the energy required to fly.
-They arrange in a way the right tip of the wing matches to the left tip of the previous bird (in the left side of the V).
+They arrange in a way the right tip of the wing matches the left tip of the previous bird (in the left side of the V).
 The reverse is true for the right side of the V. An analysis of the heartbeat showed the ones in the back have less heart rate than the ones in the front.

 There is more to this.
 The birds swap their positions, and even the leader is not constant.
 They adjust to their new positions quickly.
-There are some birds who like to be on the left and there are some who are comfortable to be on the right side of the formation.
+There are some birds who like to be on the left and there are some who are comfortable being on the right side of the formation.

 Read this National Geographic article to know more about the amazing nature’s trick.